 Despite the massive venture investments going into healthcare AI applications, there’s little evidence of hospitals using machine learning in real-world applications.
 We decided that this topic is worth covering in depth since any changes to the healthcare system directly impact business leaders in multiple facets such as employee insurance coverage or hospital administration policies.

-In 2016, national health expenditures were estimated at $3.4 trillion with a projected increase from 17.8 to 19.9 percent of the GDP between 2015 and 2025.
 Industry analysts estimate that the AI health market is poised to reach $6.6 billion by 2021 and by 2026 can potentially save the U.S. healthcare economy $150 billion in annual savings.
 However, no sources have taken a comprehensive look at machine learning applications at America’s leading hospitals.

 In this article we set out to answer questions that business leaders are asking today:

 - What types of machine learning applications are currently in use and which are in the works at top hospitals such as Massachusetts General Hospital and Johns Hopkins Hospital?

 - Are there any common trends among their innovation efforts – and how could these trends affect the future of healthcare?

 - How much has been invested in machine learning and emerging tech innovation across leading hospitals?